MediaComem/comem-archidep/ex/sftp-deployment.md

 ## Upload the application

 Use an SFTP client like [Cyberduck][cyberduck] to upload the application to the server.

+Connect to your server first, using your SSH public key for authentication.
+Then copy the application to `/home/john_doe/todolist`.